- Apply now: Applications are reviewed as they are received until all spaces are filled. All application fees currently waived.

-- Effectively counsel substance abusing and addicted adults and their families.
+- Effectively counsel individuals with substance use disorders and their families.

 - Provide coursework and expert consultation on practice in a convenient online environment.

-- Become certified in substance abuse treatment by select national organizations such as:
+- Become eligible for certification in substance use treatment by select national organizations such as:

 - As applicable, allow hours of experience to be accrued concurrently to meet BBS, AAMFT, and other certifying organization requirements.

-Students enrolled in the MS MFT, MS Counseling, or MS MFT/MS Counseling Dual Degree programs within the Department of Counseling and Family Sciences are able to graduate with this certificate by adding 4 units of practicum to their program of study.
+Students enrolled in the Marital and Family Therapy MS or Counseling MS programs within the Department of Counseling and Family Sciences are able to graduate with this certificate by adding one three-unit course and four units of practicum to their program of study.

-The drug and alcohol counseling certificate program at Loma Linda University has graduated substance use/abuse treatment professionals for twenty years.
+The Drug and Alcohol Counseling certificate program at Loma Linda University has graduated substance use treatment professionals for twenty years.
 This 100% online program has continually been refined to stay current with advancements in the field.
-Our alumni are drug and alcohol counselors working in outpatient and inpatient substance abuse treatment settings, for-profit and non-profit organizations, specialty private practices, and developers of their own substance abuse treatment programs.
+Our alumni are drug and alcohol counselors working in outpatient and inpatient substance use treatment settings, for-profit and non-profit organizations, specialty private practices, and developers of their own substance use treatment programs.

 Curriculum and Timeline

-Additional requirements: 200 hours of clinical field work
+Additional requirements: 200 hours of supervised clinical field work.

-Applications are accepted for fall quarter enrollment only.
+Applications are accepted for enrollment each quarter.
 Each application is assessed at the time of completion.
 At this time, applications are accepted from 29 states in the United States.
 Please check here to see if your state is included.
 Applicants must:

 - Hold a bachelor's degree in behavioral health or closely related field from an accredited university.
-Students enrolled in the MS MFT and MS Counseling programs may apply and complete the drug and alcohol certificate during their master's program.
+Students enrolled in the Marital and Family Therapy MS and Counseling MS programs may apply and complete the drug and alcohol certificate during their master's program.
 Applicants who are enrolled in a master's or doctoral program at the time of application to the program must be in good standing.

-- An interview by the coordinator is required.
-This interview may be completed via Zoom.
+- An interview by the program director is required.
+This interview is completed via Zoom.